enewe101/cluster-func/README.md

 ```bash
 $ cluf my_script.py --nodes=10 --queue	# short options -n, -q
 ```
-will, break the work into 10 subjobs, and submit them using qsub.
+will break the work into 10 subjobs, and submit them using qsub.
 It does this by writing small bash scripts that each call the target function on a subset of the arguments yielded by the iterable.